you play the game well

 ..::.. about him ..::.. and us ..::..

-I remember you from Lucidity.
+I remember you from Lucidity 2021.
 We locked eyes on numerous occasions and my energy was drawn to yours but looking back we weren’t ready to interact.
 Knowing what I know now, you were high out of your mind and I simply was not.

 I met you through friends.
 My best friends.
-Friends I trust and love and share the highs and lows with.
+Friends I trust, love and share the highs and lows with.
 They said you were great but didn’t know you that well.

 Your charm and humor was infectious.
 When you were on, the charisma was the most attractive thing.

 I wasn’t sure our meeting would turn into something but it did instantly.
-Within a month it felt like I had spent years with you.
-It felt like we connected deeply and I believed you when you said you were on a healing journey.
-I knew you had serious substance abuse issues including an attempt at suicide that was actually more than an attempt but modern medicine can be stronger than death for some.
 You knew how to talk to game of healing from the couple years you went to therapy.
 I knew you didn’t have your life together and that you had no idea what you were doing next.
 Which actually isn’t a quality I like at all.
 But I believed you.
-I felt connected with you and you showed me this intelligent deeper side of you that you wanted me to see.
+I felt {trauma} connected with you and you showed me this intelligent deeper side of you that you wanted me to see.
 You were creative, talented and so charming.

 You tricked me in a way I haven’t been tricked yet… player.

-Some time passes and we have a conflict.
-I remember it clearly and like most conflicts in relationships, it was quite dumb.
-I am sensitive and you were in a mood and got short with me.
+I remember the first conflict clearly and like most conflicts in relationships, it was quite dumb.
+I am sensitive and you were in a mood and had been short with me more than once.
 It then turned into a conflict.
-For the record, I don’t think it’s cool or loving to take moods out on people but I also know that it happens but we have the opportunity to take responsibility.

-I clearly remember telling you it felt like you were taking your mood out on me and you were sure and certain that you weren’t doing anything wrong and that I shouldn’t take it personally.
-You loved to say “it’s a you problem”.
+I clearly remember telling you it felt like you were taking your mood out on me and you were sure and certain that you weren’t doing anything wrong and that I shouldn’t take it personally {all while at my house during one of my work from home days}.
+You loved to say “it’s a YOU problem”.

 Somewhere in these exchanging words I said “I feel gaslit from this conversation” and before I could say anything else you said “if that’s the case, then you should leave because that’s abuse.”
 We were in my house.